Orpheus (Stargate SG-1): Cast

-David Richmond-Peck portrays the stories antagonist, a Jaffa Commander.
+David Richmond-Peck portrays the story's antagonist, a Jaffa Commander.
 Serving the Goa'uld System Lord Ba'al, the character oversee's the Goa'uld forced Labor camp on the world of Erebus.
 DeLuise based elements of the character off of Ralph Fiennes' depiction of Amon Göth from the film Schindler's List.
 DeLuise wanted the character to be easily identifiable in shots and therefore had Richmond-Peck's hair dyed bleach blond, whilst in order to "make him look more evil" the director opted to give him a white, "goopy" eye, having Peck wear a contact lens.
 Tony Amendola, Obi Ndefo and Neil Denis all reprise their roles as rebel Jaffa characters Bra'tac, Rya'c and Rak'nor and Teryl Rothery also returns as Dr. Janet Fraiser.
 Amanda Tapping's stand in Sheri Noel was cast as the physiotherapist.
 Gary Jones is credited as technician, whilst director Martin Wood makes a cameo as another Stargate Command technician.
 Dan Shea's character Siler was originally in the episode, but his scenes were ultimately cut out.